trigaten/Learn_Prompting/docs/reliability/diverse.md

 # DiVeRSe

 DiVeRSe(@li2022advance) ("**Di**verse **Ve**rifier on **R**easoning **S**t**e**ps") is
 a method that improves the reliability of answers in a threefold manner.
-They do this by
+It does this by
-1) using multiple prompts to generate diverse completions, 2) use a verifier to distinguish good answers from bad answers, and 3) use a verifier to check the correctness of reasoning steps.
+1) using multiple prompts to generate diverse completions, 2) using a verifier to distinguish good answers from bad answers, and 3) using a verifier to check the correctness of reasoning steps.

 import diverse from '../assets/diverse.png';